Food Allergy Research & Education: Research

 FARE has developed research infrastructure to support advances in the understanding, management, treatment and prevention of food allergy.
 Initiated in 2015 and expanded in 2020, the FARE Clinical Network is a coalition of academic, research, and clinical care centers specializing in food allergy.
 In 2021, 51 FARE Clinical Network centers conducted more than 45 food allergy clinical trials and treated 250,000 food allergy patients in 23 states and the District of Columbia.
 FARE has also established a food allergy patient registry as well as a biobank and biorepository and a data coordination center to support FARE Clinical Network research.
-These initiatives support the development of a centralized food allergy patient data platform to facilitate food allergy research breakthroughs world-wide.
+These initiatives support the development of a centralized food allergy patient data platform to facilitate food allergy research breakthroughs worldwide.

-FARE co-funded the Learning Early About Peanut Allergy (LEAP) study, published in 2015, which has led to a shift in national dietary guidelines to encourage introduction of age-appropriate peanut foods during infancy to lower infant risk of developing peanut allergy.
-Additional FARE-supported research studies work on investigating early introduction of multiple food allergens, desensitization to multiple food allergens using allergen-specific immunotherapies and allergen-non-specific medications, and improved methods of food allergy diagnosis.
+FARE co-funded the Learning Early About Peanut Allergy (LEAP) study, published in 2015, which has led to a shift in national dietary guidelines to encourage the introduction of age-appropriate peanut foods during infancy to lower infant risk of developing peanut allergy.
+There is an overall understanding that the later you introduce foods to infants the likelihood that they will develop an intolerance to that allergen.
+Since there has been a 50 percent increase in children with food allergies over the years FARE has been pushing to introduce allergens earlier in infancy to reduce the risk of intolerances building up.
+The LEAP study, supported by FARE, supported the introduction of peanuts at an earlier age.
+Since the introduction of the LEAP study, new guidelines endorsing the introduction of allergens at an earlier age have been published by the American Academy of Pediatrics and the National Institute of Allergy and Infectious Diseases (NIAID).
+FARE-supported research studies work on investigating the early introduction of multiple food allergens, desensitization to multiple food allergens using allergen-specific immunotherapies and allergen-non-specific medications, and improved methods of food allergy diagnosis.
+FARE is currently starting the SEED (Start Eating Early Diet) Initiative.
+They are partnering with doctors at Northwestern University in order to push the inclusion of multi-allergen early introduction.
+While other top allergens have not been proven to be as effective as introducing peanuts early, there has been an increase in preventing a severe egg allergen.